 Basel III is the international banking accord intended to strengthen the measurement and monitoring of financial institutions' capital.
-The Basel III framework was implemented in the European Union through the Capital Requirements Directive ('CRD') and establishes a more risk sensitive approach to capital management.
+The Basel III framework was transposed in the EU through CRR and has established a more risk sensitive approach to capital management.
 It is comprised of three pillars:

-Pillar 1 - Minimum capital requirement:
+Pillar 1 - Minimum capital requirement

-Establishes rules for the calculation of minimum capital for credit risk, counterparty credit risk, market risk and operational risk and capital resources requirements
+Establishes rules for the calculation of minimum capital for credit risk, counterparty credit risk, market risk, operational risk and capital resources requirements.

-Pillar 2 - Supervisory review process:
+Pillar 2 - Supervisory review process

-Requires firms and supervisors to undertake an internal capital adequacy assessment process to determine whether the financial institution needs to hold additional capital against risks not adequately covered in Pillar 1 and to take action accordingly
+Requires firms and supervisors to undertake an internal capital adequacy assessment process to determine whether the financial institution needs to hold additional capital against risks not adequately covered in Pillar 1 and to take action accordingly.